Last Updated: November 24, 2022

 In plain English, your government actually consists of real people, just like yourself, who are sometimes biased, lazy, inefficient, and ineffective.
 But they are also human beings, so if you gripe constantly, they will be closed to what you have to say.
 On the flip side, if you are supportive when possible, and civil in all instances, you will win some respect from elected folks and staff people.

 Yes, your neighborhood could be too just a little too prosperous to qualify for low-income programs.
 Your community could be so full of poor people that elected officials forget to look in your part of town for someone to appoint to the planning commission.
-But if you persist in pleasant local government relations tactics, over the long run, you're going to build up so much good will that City Hall will do you a favor whenever they can.
+But if you persist in pleasant local government relations tactics, over the long run, you're going to build up so much good will that City Hall personnel will do you a favor whenever they can.

 Research shows that we actually like people more as we associate with them more.
 So it is important that you have ongoing and frequent civil interactions with your governmental officials.
 In the process, they will like you more, which will result in positive notice for your neighborhood in the long run.

 If you can't get officials to attend your meetings through more impersonal methods of invitation, such as mail or e-mail, call them or go see them to urge their participation.
 Listen to any objections they may have.
 We know of one neighborhood association that continuously griped about a councilperson not attending their meetings, even after being told repeatedly that this councilperson taught a course at a local college on the meeting night.

 When we say key officials, we mean the highest official from a particular department or function that you can persuade to be present.
 For instance, if your police department is organized by precincts, try to get the precinct captain committed to calendar your meetings.
-If they say they can’t attend a particular month, ask them to send their best substitute.
+If they say they cannot attend a particular month, ask them to send their best substitute.
 Don't let them off the hook.

 2. In particular, invite and expect your elected officials to attend your meetings.
 Depending on the size of your town or city, this may not always be the mayor, but certainly the city council or other governing body member should be able to commit to most of your meetings.

 3. Keep the city government, meaning both the elected officials and key employees discussed above, fully informed of your neighborhood's problems, needs, priorities, and positive recognition.
-Make sure they receive all press releases, good news, bad news, event announcements, policy statements, and so forth.
+Make sure they receive all e-mail newsletters, press releases, good news, bad news, event announcements, policy statements, and so forth.

 4. Send key employees and elected officials holiday cards, notes of congratulation, birthday cards, or anything else you happen to know would be relevant to their lives.
 Act interested in them and their political realities too.
 You have to start treating them like fellow human beings if you expect good results.